Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Introduction

 \subsection{Organization}

 The rest of this article is organized as follows.
 Section II provides a brief review of the related work and Section III introduces preliminaries on probabilistic prediction and DRO.
 In Section IV, we formulate the proposed DRPP problem.
 In Section V, we introduce the main methodology to address the main challenges in the DRPP.
 Then, we relax the constraints to solve two suboptimal DRPPs with upper and lower bounds in Section VI and Section VII.
 Next, we conduct elaborate experiments and provide an application in Section VIII, followed by a conclusion in Section IX.
+Please see Fig. \ref{fig:roadmap_2} for the overall structure of this paper.